Mark Pulliam: Lawyer, Writer, and Activist

 48:50.68 – Mark Pulliam

-Well, the only thing that could happen is that he declares that he’s really, you know mentally ill equipped to do it and steps down and then Kamala Harris is going to be even easier to beat.
-Nobody takes her seriously ; she’s literally a clown.
-And , so they could try to pull some stunt at the convention and put Gavin Newsom in there instead.
-But Gavin Newsom is not somebody that I don’t think the nation has an appetite for that would create enormous problems in the democratic party.
-The bipoc constituencies who would consider Kamala Harris being denied her due as vp.
+The only thing that could happen is that he declares that he’s really mentally ill equipped to do it and steps down and then Kamala Harris is going to be even easier to beat.
+Nobody takes her seriously.
+She’s literally a clown.
+And so they could try to pull some stunt at the convention and put Gavin Newsom in there instead.
+But Gavin Newsom is not somebody that I don’t think the nation has an appetite for that would create enormous problems in the Democratic party.
+The BIPOC constituencies who would consider Kamala Harris being denied her due as VP.
 So I think they are stuck with him.
 You know that if they wanted somebody else.
-They should have let Robert F Kennedy run in the democratic primaries or but you know they’ve rigged it so that basically it has to be Biden.
+They should have let Robert F Kennedy run in the democratic primaries or but they’ve rigged it so that basically it has to be Biden.
 So I think they’re stuck with them knowing that they’ve made their bed.
 They’re just going to have to lie in it.

 49:57.41 – Brian David Crane

 Fascinating.
 Okay, we’re in.
-We’re in for a turbulent I think next ten months up until up until early November I think it’s going to be I already saw Tr p talking about he would love to debate Biden and Biden responding.
-With a sense that didn’t make any sense about if I were him and then he’s third person or something I’m not getting the quote off the top of my head but it was as if Biden was flipping between the first and the third person talking about himself.
-And yeah I am yeah good.
+We’re in for a turbulent I think next 10 months up until early November.
+I think I already saw Trump talking about he would love to debate Biden and Biden responding.
+With a sense that didn’t make any sense about, if I were him and then he’s third person or something I’m not getting the quote off the top of my head but it was as if Biden was flipping between the first and the third person talking about himself.
+And yeah, go ahead..

 50:27.90 – Mark Pulliam

-A scenario where Trump could lose with this I think many people regard this as the nation’s future resting on this election.
+So maybe I’m being naive but I cannot conceive, of the scenario where Trump could lose this.
+I think many people regard this as the nation’s future resting on this election.
 We cannot survive another 4 years of this sort of crappy administration.

 52:02.51 – Brian David Crane